jwright/codecation-2017/README.md

 ## Travel

-This is the current travel plan.
+This is the travel plan if we don't want to be married since we will not be around for Easter.
 The travel on train will require wifi or there will be a lot of wasted time.

 ### Train from Toledo to Chicago